 This trip begins by taking I-80 exit #313 to Laramie.
 Turn south on W-287 for about a half mile and then turn west on Blackfoot Street.
 You follow the pavement around the bend and then south on Fort Sanders Drive.
-After about two miles, you turn west across the tracks and then south again on the Sand Creek Road (A-34).
+After about two miles, you turn west across the tracks and then south again (past the cement plant) on the Sand Creek Road (A-34).
 Here you can see the Laramie Range to the east.
 To the west is Sheep Mountain and the Snowy Range Mountains, and to the southwest is Jelm Mountain.

 Stay on the main road as it swings south of Hutton Lake to another junction at Antelope Creek (four miles).
 Here you can take the Brubaker Lane (A-37) west for one mile and then north along Sand Creek.
 That road then crosses the Laramie River and joins W-230 at mile #12.

 Turn south at Antelope Junction and you pass by Lone Tree Reservoir #1 and #2 (off to the west) after about three miles.
 You then come to another junction.
 Here you can take the Sportsman Lake Road (A-316) east across Antelope Creek (three miles) and Lone Tree Creek (two more miles).
 That road then swings around part of Boulder Ridge and goes by Sportsman Lake.
-The road then crosses Government Creek and Willow Creek and hits W-287 at mile #416 north of Tie Siding (14 miles total trip).
+That road then crosses Government Creek and Willow Creek and hits W-287 at mile #416 north of Tie Siding (14 miles total trip).

 Turn southwest on the Sand Creek Road.
 Just after crossing Sand Creek, you pass by a road (A-322) going west that ends on private land.
 Continue south and the road travels through a beautiful area of swirled and convoluted sandstone.
 The road follows along the creek again and heads toward Chimney Rock (very nice drive here).